 Social Nourishment + Restorative Solitude = Human Thriving Source: Pixabay Humans thrive on a smorgasbord of "social nutrition" that includes both restorative alone time and meaningful social interactions, according to a new study.
 The more choice people have about the social diet, the better they do.
-The findings (Hall & Merolla, 2019) were published on December 6 in the journal Human Communication Research. article continues after advertisement Almost 400 people participated in this diary-based study.
+The findings (Hall & Merolla, 2019) were published on December 6 in the journal Human Communication Research.
+Jeffrey Hall of the University of Kansas and Andy Merolla of UC Santa Barbara are the co-authors of this study. article continues after advertisement Almost 400 people participated in this diary-based study.
 "Your social biome can be thought of as homeostatic social system," Hall said in a news release.
 Most people's "social biome" includes hanging out with friends or family, casual small talk with random strangers, occasional heart-to-heart conversations, periods of solitude, and more.
-This animated YouTube video sums up what Hall and Merolla describe the significance of their current research: "This study contributes to the ongoing discussion about how the pattern and nature of daily sociability are reflective of human thriving."
+This animated YouTube video sums up what Hall and Merolla discovered while mapping social biomes.
 What Is the Communicate Bond Belong (CBB) Theory?

 Feeling Feeling is the nominalization of the verb to feel.
 The word was first used in the English language to describe the physical sensation of touch through either experience or perception.
 The word is also used to describe experiences other than the physical sensation of touch, such as "a feeling of warmth". and of sentience in general.
 In Latin, "sentire" meant to feel, hear or smell.
 Perception of the physical world does not necessarily result in a universal reaction among receivers (see emotions), but varies depending on one's tendency to handle the situation, how the situation relates to the receiver's past experiences, and any number of other factors.
 Gut feeling See also External links A Dictionary of Feelings Are You an Introverted Boss? - Douglas R. Conant by Douglas R. Conant | 10:19 AM April 4, 2011 Every time I’ve taken a Meyers-Briggs test, I score high on the introversion scale.
 As an introvert, I enjoy being by myself.
 So how do I manage this?
 Introverts need thinking time.
 Introverts aren’t as aloof as they appear.
 One of the best ways I’ve found to help people overcome their discomfort around my behavior is to simply declare myself.
 I’ve also found that doing this helps people become much more comfortable about declaring themselves to me.
 Introverts benefit from familiar touchstones.
 In the end, we introverts never really change our stripes, though we too often put ourselves through painful contortions in attempting to adapt to other people’s styles.
+If you are an introvert — or work for one — what are the most successful strategies you have discovered?
 Douglas R.